climate-tech-handbook/climate-tech-handbook/docs/solution-plant-rich-diets.md

 Food systems contribute [21-37%](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9024616/) of global GHG emissions.
 Transforming the food and agricultural sectors is crucial.
 Despite modest efficiency improvements, cattle products account for 52% of agricultural emissions.
 Reducing red meat consumption is key for meeting emission targets and offers health benefits.
 Shifting to plant-based diets could cut GHG emissions by 49%.

-In the recent years, plant-based meat alternative brands like Beyond Meat truly satisfy our craving for meat, even though they are made up of soy, lentils, or beans.
-The company's market value is now worth roughly 830 million dollars, and as the popularity of plant-based meat substitutes continues to grow, thosedisruptors are backed up with capital.
-Even traditional meat companies like Cargill have joined this game and aim to claim their significant share of the market.
+In recent years, plant-based meat alternative brands like Beyond Meat truly satisfy our craving for meat, even though they are made up of soy, lentils, or beans.
+The company's market value is now worth roughly 830 million dollars, and as the popularity of plant-based meat substitutes continues to grow, those disruptors are backed up with capital.
+Even traditional meat companies like Cargill have joined this game and aim to claim a significant share of the market.
 So, what is the science behind plant-based meat?

 Here are the [latest technology](https://gfi.org/science/the-science-of-plant-based-meat/) developments: